Pro tip: always send photo updates during visits. It builds trust and shows owners their pets are in great hands.

 How to Vet a Sitter Like a Pro

-Regardless of which app you choose, safety ultimately comes down to your vetting process.
-Here is the 4-step protocol we recommend for all pet owners in 2025.
+Whichever app you choose, safety still comes down to how you vet your sitter.
+Here is the 4-step protocol we recommend for every pet owner in 2026.

 The "Social Audit"